NiclO1337/pp3-dream-achiever/README.md

 ## Data model

-Program uses a User class to store the users financial data and help run calculations.
-<br>Class is populated with properties through iterating a lists of categories.
+Program uses a User class to store the users financial data and help run calculations.<br> Class is populated with properties through iterating a lists of categories.

 ### Control structures
-- **Sequential**
+- **Sequential**<br>
-<br>The default flow control stucture of the application is sequential
+The default flow control stucture of the application is sequential.
-- **Selection**
+- **Selection**<br>
-<br>Implementing different choices and complex if-elif-else statements changes the outcome of the application based on the users input.
+Implementing different choices and complex if-elif-else statements changes the outcome of the application based on the users input.
-- **Repetition**
+- **Repetition**<br>
-<br>For and while loops are used to collect data For each category from user While validating the input.
+For and while loops are used to collect data For each category from user While validating the input.

 ## Testing